Patients with breathing, lung problems at highest risk with COVID-19 - study

 The disease, called COVID-19, is a respiratory infection that in severe cases causes shortness of breath and lung failure.
 In milder cases, the most common symptoms are a fever and cough.

-The study, conducted by researchers at Britain’s University College London, pooled and analysed the results of seven smaller studies from China and included a total of 1,813 patients, all of whom were hospitalised with laboratory-confirmed COVID-19.
+The study, conducted by researchers at Britain’s University College London, pooled and analyzed the results of seven smaller studies from China and included a total of 1,813 patients, all of whom were hospitalized with laboratory-confirmed COVID-19.

 Patients with shortness of breath were 3.7 times more likely to have severe COVID-19 disease and 6.6 times more likely to need intensive care than those without, it found.
 Patients with COPD were 6.4 times more likely to develop severe disease, and 17.8 times more likely to be admitted to intensive care.